gjrich/buzzline-04-gjrich/README.md

 source .venv/bin/activate
 python3 -m producers.project_producer_gjrich
 ```

+## Troubleshooting
+It's possible that your Environment will install Kafka/zookeeper differently than mine.
+If you run into errors with Kafka/zookeeper, you can check the IP your environment is set to run them on in ~/kafka/config/server.properties and ~/kafka/config/zookeeper.properties
+Contrast the these with what is configured in this repository by searching the relevant files for 2181 and 9092, the ports which kafka and zookeeper run on.

 ## Save Space
 To save disk space, you can delete the .venv folder when not actively working on this project.